realworldocaml/book/en/04-lists-options-and-patterns.md

 has two parts: a value, and a pointer to the rest of the list.
 The final pointer refers to the special value `[]` representing the empty list.

+_(yminsky: Shouldn't the image go after the example following?
+And I think it would need some explanator text too.)_

 TODO: IMAGE figures/04-list-01.svg

 ```ocaml